-What they do: The Council members from each member institution designate a Representative to each team.
-Teams consult with Representatives for voting and formal input on issues.
+What they do: The Council members from each member institution designate a Representative to each program.
+Program Managers consult with Representatives for voting and formal input on issues.
 Representatives speak for an entire member institution.
 Thus each Representative is expected to gather input from all relevant divisions, branches, autonomous libraries, etc.

 Who are its members: The Library Dean or Director selects an individual to serve as the representative for their institution for each program area.

-What they do: Groups carry out projects and tasks charged by Teams.
-Group members do not represent their institution but rather use their background and experience to inform the team’s efforts to work for the good of the entire membership.
+What they do: Groups carry out projects and tasks described in their charges.
+Group members do not represent their institution, but rather use their background and experience to inform efforts to work for the good of the entire membership.

 Who are its members: The Groups are composed of Alliance members.
 Groups are formed and appointed by Program Managers or other sponsors, such as Council.